cfw-guide/dsi.cfw.guide/_pages/en_US/restoring-nand.md

 Make sure your Nintendo DSi system is well charged before beginning this section.
 {: .notice--danger}

-1. With your SD card inserted, power on your Nintendo DSi while holding (A) and (B).
+1. With your SD card inserted, power on your Nintendo DSi while holding <kbd>A</kbd> and <kbd>B</kbd>.
-2. Launch into a separate homebrew launcher that isn't Unlaunch.
-3. Launch fwTool 1.6.0
+3. Launch SafeNANDManager
-4. Click `Restore nand_dsi.bin`
-5. Confirm the NAND restore with the buttons prompted to you
+4. Press the button to `begin NAND restore`
-6. Once the restore finishes, reboot your DSi
+6. Once the restore finishes, press <kbd>START</kbd> to turn off your DSi

 Your NAND should now be restored.